ihomeautomate/gaelyk-guice-plugin/README.md

 #### Installing `GuiceFilter`

-> **NOTE:** This step is not necessary if you not wish to use [Request or Session scopes](http://code.google.com/p/google-guice/wiki/ServletModule#Using_RequestScope) in your dependencies.
+> **NOTE:** This step is not necessary if you do not need to use [Request or Session scopes](http://code.google.com/p/google-guice/wiki/ServletModule#Using_RequestScope) in your dependencies.

 Add the following to `web.xml`.